CreatingNull/UOS-Interface/README.md

 ---

+## Contributing

+If this project ever gets to any sort of usable state, it would be great to get any community additions.

+Note this project uses:

+*   Black for Python Formatting

+    ``` pip install black ```

+*   Docformatter for Python Docstring formatting

+    ``` pip install docformatter ```

 ## Donations

 I just do this stuff for fun, but if you found any of my work helpful a little tip would be very much appreciated.